 The dreaded Oracle/SAP audit

-It’s a nightmare scenario: you’ve received notice from Oracle/SAP that they’re raising an audit against you.
+It’s a nightmare scenario: you’ve received notice from Oracle (or SAP) that it’s raising an audit against you.

-But don’t panic, if for no other reason than because that’s precisely the frame of mind they want.
+But don’t panic, if for no other reason than because that’s precisely the frame of mind the vendor wants.
 Before the tests and trials begin, use our guide to help you go into the process with a clearer mind, and a greater chance of keeping in control.

-What we can’t do is help you avoid an audit – because, if Oracle/SAP are going to audit you, it’s not a matter of “if”, but “when”.
+What we can’t do is help you avoid an audit; if Oracle or SAP is going to audit you, it’s not a matter of if but when.

 To that end, we have a survival guide for when it’s your turn.